learning-unlimited/ESP-Website/docs/dev/vagrant.rst

     cd devsite

 If you already have a GitHub account with SSH keys set up, you may want to use ``git clone git@github.com:learning-unlimited/ESP-Website.git devsite`` to make it easy to push new code.
-If you already had vagrant installed, consider clearning your keys in ``~/.vagrant.d``.
+If you already had vagrant installed, consider clearing your keys in ``~/.vagrant.d``.

 Next, use Vagrant to create your VM: ::